dewi-alliance/hotspot-manufacturers/BGC-Fi Technologies.md

 ## Budget & Capital (required)

-* How many of these are you hoping to make and sell? >> ( To be produced by ClodPi Labs (India) Private Limited & Sold + Serviced by Us ) approx 20000 gateways by Feb 2022
-* How much money will be required up-front?
-How much money do you have on-hand, and how much do you have access to? >> We will provide sufficient liquidity to ClodPi Labs (India) Private Limited to help them manufacture goods and delivery in time , without cash crunch
+Starting with sufficient amount of Captial so we can manage to Sales + Serviced approx 20000 gateways by Feb 2022, We have much liquidity available and can raise more funds from Banking system if required to cater the required funding .
+We have adequate investment/funding in place

 ## Risks & Challenges (required)

 Product is already a reality with ClodPi Labs (India) Private Limited , we will make the network a bigger & better reality with Joint efforts.
 So It eliminates all the risks involved with us on Hardware side.
+We acknowledge that the he prevalent electronic component shortage for manufacturers and the logistics delay caused by the current pandemic could be a risk factor.
+We would work to the best of our abilities to ensure that there are no delays in shipment etc., in addition to ensuring that our customers always get the best overall experience possible

 ## Other information (required)